 All my sandwich eaters, which is the best seat at subway? pic.twitter.com/9LTXog0qD3

 Our next meme is a good example of a phrase that starts out as an innocent question before being parodied into oblivion.
 It originated when a Twitter user posted a picture asking people which labeled seat on a New York City subway was the best.

 Before long, people started asking which seat was best in ridiculous scenarios, such as on board a spacecraft or in Congress.
 But if you ever wondered, now you can spark a debate on seating in all sorts of situations.

 This repeatable phrase meme evolved a bit over time.
 It started out as a caption you would place on seemingly random pictures of people involved in a strange activity.

 Over time, the next popular rendition combined the phrase with a group of villains from the Spider-Man cartoon from the ’60s.
 The show is known for is unintentionally hilarious animation, so the meme combines the cheesy looks on the villains’ faces with captions about juvenile behavior.

 We’ve taken a tour of five classic and five modern memes, but this is only a tiny sampling.
 Memes are constantly emerging and dying off—what’s insanely popular today is stale next week.

 Many memes originate from corners of the internet like 4chan and Reddit.
 Eventually, if they stay popular, they make their way to mainstream social networks.
 If you keep an eye out, you’ll eventually learn to identify the latest meme trends.

-For an all-around reference, we highly recommend checking out Know Your Meme.
-This encyclopedic resource is dedicated to cataloging the origins, use, and examples of memes.
+For an all-around reference on memes, we highly recommend checking out Know Your Meme.
+This encyclopedic site is dedicated to cataloging the origins, use, and examples of memes.
 It’s a great place to learn how a meme started or see what’s popular recently.